Flight-Free-UK/flight_free_uk_website/source/posts/is-the-rising-social-stigma-around-flying-misplaced.html.markdown

 date: 2019-11-26T13:48:27.355Z
 cover_image: /images/uploads/flightradar.jpg
 summary: >-
-  We take a look at the carbon footprint of flying compared to other actions, and ask if not flying spells the end for international travel
+  We take a look at the carbon footprint of flying compared to other actions and ask if, by not flying, we miss out on the benefits of travel
 author: FlightFree UK
 read_time_minute: 4
 ---